-Individuals transitioned to the death state due to all-cause mortality and/or ATTR-CM/HF mortality.
+Individuals transitioned to the death state due to all-cause mortality and/or ATTR-CM/HF mortality .
 All-cause mortality was sourced from sex- and age-adjusted actuarial life tables.
-HF-specific mortality was calculated from published hazard ratios of HF mortality stratified by NYHA functional class (Table E2.4), sourced from a systematic review of published literature.
+108 HF-specific mortality was calculated from published hazard ratios of HF mortality stratified by NYHA functional class (Table E2.3), sourced from a systematic review of published literature.
 We assumed NYHA Class I mortality rates are equivalent to all-cause mortality when applying the identified hazard ratios for differential mortality by NYHA functional class.
 Given the lack of published ATTR-CMspecific mortality data, we calibrated our simulated mortality to the placebo survival plot observed in the ATTR-ACT [tafamidis] clinical trial to obtain ATTR-CM-specific mortality.
-Calibration was achieved by applying an adjustment factor from months 0-18 and a different factor after 18 months to the HF-specific morality rates.
+Calibration was achieved by applying a single adjustment factor to the HF-specific morality rates.

-Finally, an additional single treatment effect was applied to the transthyretin stabilizing agent arm after 18 months (when arm survival separates in the ATTR-ACT [tafamidis] clinical trial), across all four NYHA functional classes.
+Finally, an additional single treatment effect was applied to the transthyretin stabilizing agent arm, across all four NYHA functional classes.
 This treatment effect was calculated by calibrating our simulated treatment arm mortality to the treatment survival plot observed in the ATTR-ACT [tafamidis] clinical trial.
+Mortality was calibrated to the ATTR-ACT [tafamidis] clinical trial, as the ATTRibute-CM [acoramidis] clinical trial's mortality rates were lower than those observed by the general population, and we believe calibration to the ATTRibute-CM [acoramidis] clinical trial would artificially inflate survival.